Do you offer telephone, video, or online therapy?

 Insurance Provider: [Will give you a rundown of the diagnosis limitations to reimbursement.]

 To ensure the safety of our clients, psychotherapists, and building personnel, we are mandating that our clients are fully vaccinated against Covid-19 if they are scheduling in-person appointments.
-Our clinicians who are seeing in-person clients are fully vaccinated.

 What is the hourly fee?